 A was born on Date B in Country C. A obtained a green card in Year 1.
-A is a citizen and resident of Country C and is subject to Country C tax on his worldwide income.
+A is a citizen and permanent resident of Country C where he now lives.
 On Date D, A relinquished his green card.
+A will be subject to Country C tax on his worldwide income.
 On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).